 Ensure you have plenty of fencing supplies to repair any damaged fence.
 It is also necessary to be sure you have a way to contain your animals that doesn’t require electricity.
 Power can sometimes be out for days, especially in rural areas, and you don’t want to have to rely on it to keep your animals safe and secure.
 Predators won’t take the day off just because of a storm.
 They may actually be more prevalent as bad weather can drive them out of their normal habitats and they will be hungry.

 Prepare for Storms Around the Garden and Homestead

 There are many other things that should be done around your yard and garden when preparing for storms.

 Secure all garden tools and equipment.
 You don’t want them flying through the air during a storm.
 Something as simple as a garden trowel can be quite dangerous if it gets tossed around during strong winds.
 Reinforce any plant cages with stakes if they seem flimsy or tear them down completely and store them in a barn if they are no longer needed.
+If the growing season is over, go ahead and do a fall cleanup of your garden.
 Put away all hoses and anything not securely tied down.

 It is also a good idea to walk around your homestead and check for trees with dead limbs or branches that could fall on your house or barns.
 If possible, remove them in advance so they don’t fall on buildings or fences.